 Great technologies aren’t created in isolation.
 They’re community-built and open to collaboration.
 The best technologies develop when the community envisions the ideal solution and an experienced team develops precise and elegant solutions.
-Coko works in partnership with publishers, partners, funders, developers, and others who are moving an open source infrastructure for publishing from vision to reality.
+Coko works in partnership with publishers, funders, developers, and others who are moving an open source infrastructure for publishing from vision to reality.

 We have a great set of partners working with us towards a common vision – better, faster, more open publishing.
-Below is an incomplete list of our partners.
+Below is an incomplete list of our community.
 To learn more about how we work with community members, see How we work.

 eLife is one of two founding partners working on development of xPub.
 Coko and eLife developers are working together on creating a journal submission solution that will be used alongside eLife’s other innovative publishing technologies, including their platform for continuous publication, Libero.